pgexperts/patroni-cluster-guide/README.md

 ```
 cd terraform
 terraform init
-terraform apply -var aws_sshkey_name="jeff"
+terraform apply -var aws_sshkey_name="mysshkeyname"
 ```

-(Where "jeff" above is replaced by your SSH key name as listed in ec2's Key Pairs.)
+(Where "mysshkeyname" above is replaced by your SSH key name as listed in ec2's Key Pairs.)

 You should eventually see some output that looks similar to this: